-From Hollywood A-Listers to renowned theatrical stars, there are over a dozen celebrities making appearances in London’s West End throughout the Summer of 2019.
-As a result, there will be multiple opportunities to catch your favourite stars popping up in the West End, in various musicals, comedies and dramas.
-In this article, I will be exploring such shows, as well as their leading personalities.
+From Hollywood A-Listers to renowned theatrical stars, over a dozen celebrities make appearances in London’s West End throughout the Summer of 2019.
+As a result, there will be multiple opportunities to catch your favourite stars in the West End in various musicals, comedies and dramas.
+In this article, I will be exploring such shows and their leading personalities.

 John Malkovich in Bitter Wheat